likhitha5101/Housera/README.md

 # Housera
-Apartment Management system - Developed a user friendly apartment management system which automates the day-to-day activities inside Apartments
+Apartment Management system - Developed a user friendly apartment management system which automates the day-to-day activities inside Apartments as part of a Miniproject